Raquel Pennington: Ultimate Fighting Championship

-Pennington made her promotional debut against TUF 18 team mate Roxanne Modafferi on November 30, 2013, at The Ultimate Fighter 18 Finale.
+Pennington made her promotional debut against TUF 18 teammate Roxanne Modafferi on November 30, 2013, at The Ultimate Fighter 18 Finale.
 She won via unanimous decision (30–27, 30–27, and 29–28).

 For her second fight with the promotion, Pennington replaced an injured Julianna Peña against Jéssica Andrade on March 15, 2014, at UFC 171.
 She lost the back-and-forth fight via split decision.

 Pennington was scheduled to face Holly Holm at UFC 181 on December 6, 2014.
 However, Holm pulled out of the fight in mid-November, citing a neck injury.
 Holm was replaced by UFC newcomer Ashlee Evans-Smith.
 Pennington won the fight via technical submission due to a bulldog choke at the end of the first round.
 She became the 4th fighter in UFC history to finish a fight with that move.

 Pennington fought Holly Holm at UFC 184 on February 28, 2015, a bout that was originally supposed to take place at UFC 181.
 She lost the fight via split decision.

 Pennington was set to take on Liz Carmouche at UFC 191.
 Carmouche was then replaced by former opponent Jéssica Andrade.
 Pennington won the rematch by submission in the second round.
 The submission earned her a Performance of the Night bonus.

 Pennington faced former UFC Bantamweight Champion and former TUF Coach Miesha Tate at UFC 205 on November 12, 2016.
 She won the fight by unanimous decision (29–28, 30–27, and 30–27), outstriking and outwrestling Tate for all three rounds.

 After being away from fighting for about a year and a half, Pennington faced Amanda Nunes on May 12, 2018, at UFC 224 in a UFC Women's Bantamweight Championship bout.
 Pennington lost the fight via TKO in the fifth round.
 This was the first event in UFC history to be headlined by two openly gay fighters.

 Pennington returned at UFC Fight Night 139 on November 10, 2018, where she took on former UFC featherweight champ Germaine de Randamie.
 She lost the fight via unanimous decision.

 Pennington faced Irene Aldana on July 20, 2019, at UFC on ESPN 4.
 She won the fight via split decision.